electron/electron-docs/README.md

 Require the function and call it with any of the following:

-- A remote branch name, like `master`
+- A remote branch name, like `main`
 - A version number, like `1.4.4`
 - A version number that starts with a `v`, like `v1.7.0`
 - A commit SHA, like `76375a83eb3a97e7aed14d37d8bdc858c765e564`